TomKotula/TO-DO-list-app-react/README.md

-# TO-DO-list-app
+# TO-DO-list-app-react

 This app allows organize your tasks to do in your daily routine.
-You can add, remove and mark a task as "done".
+You can add, remove, mark a task as "done" and more!

 ## Screenshots